CloudLabsAI-Azure/apim-lab/apim-lab/2-developer-portal/developer-portal-2-1-publishing.md

----
-title: Publishing Developer Portal
-parent: Developer Portal
+# Excercise 2: Developer Portal

-has_children: false
-nav_order: 1
----
+The Developer Portal is an automatically generated, fully customizable website with the documentation of your APIs.
+It is where API consumers can discover your APIs, learn how to use them, request access, and try them out.

-## Publishing the Developer Portal
+## Task 1: Publishing the Developer Portal

 The Azure API Management Developer Portal uses role-based access control (RBAC).
 After creating the Azure API Management instance, you need to first **access the Developer Portal using the admin role**, which will trigger its activation.